fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 Getting significance of deviation from neutrality
 -------------------------------------------------

-In order to test if our distribution of abundance is neutral, Ecolopy implements a test based on comparing the distribution of values of Shannon entropies compared to the observed one (:func:`ecolopy.abundance.Abundance.test_neutrality`).
+In order to test if our distribution of abundance is neutral, Ecolopy implements a test based on comparing the distribution of values of Shannon entropies compared to the observed one (:func:`ecolopy.abundance.Community.test_neutrality`).

 ::

   # call test_neutrality function with the full option, making it to return the list of simulated entropies
-  pval, neut_h = abd.test_neutrality(model='etienne', gens=10000, full=True)
+  pval, neut_h = com.test_neutrality(model='etienne', gens=10000, full=True)
   print pval
   # 0.1492